peterprescott/a1-dissertation/md/draft.md

 exactly one single edge.

-A *face-block* $F$ is then the set of properties connected by any street segment edge, and the set of all face-blocks forms the basis of a topology, in which the (topological) neighbourhood of any property is any set of properties which includes its face-block.
+A *face-block* $F$ is then the set of properties connected by any street segment edge, and the power-set of all face-blocks forms a topology, in which the (topological) neighbourhood of any property is any set of properties which includes its face-block.

 # Data Analysis